University Pain and Spine Center

 Herniated disc treatments like physical therapy, medication, and spinal injections are effective for most people.
-But if you’ve tried these treatments and still have back pain, talk to the University Pain Medicine Center team at their office in Murray Hill, New York City, or one of their New Jersey locations about a discectomy.
+But if you’ve tried these treatments and still have back pain, talk to the University Pain and Spine Center team at their office in Murray Hill, New York City, or one of their New Jersey locations about a discectomy.
 The minimally invasive procedure removes the damaged disc, relieving your pain.
-To find out more and see if you could benefit from discectomy, call University Pain Medicine Center or book an appointment online today.
+To find out more and see if you could benefit from discectomy, call University Pain and Spine Center or book an appointment online today.

-Discectomy is a procedure where the University Pain Medicine Center team removes damaged or diseased spinal discs.
+Discectomy is a procedure where the University Pain and Spine Center team removes damaged or diseased spinal discs.

 The discs between your vertebrae are shock-absorbent cushions.
 They protect your spine and help to stabilize it.
 Each disc has a soft center surrounded by a tough outer casing, but if the outer layer experiences damage, core material can squeeze through.